 - Mouth patches – Velvety white, red, or gray patches in the mouth

-- Wounds that are not healing – Sores on the face, neck or mouth and they do not heal within 2 weeks can be a sign of cancer
+- Wounds that are not healing – Sores on the face, neck or mouth and that do not heal within 2 weeks can be a sign of cancer

 - Mouth pain – Pain or discomfort in the mouth that does not heal is the most common symptom of oral cancer